 Some negative side effects that you can avoid by moderate Big Bud weed strain consumption include:

 - A common effect is dry eyes and dry mouth.
 This shouldn’t be a cause for alarm since it’s common in all strains.

 - Some users with little tolerance may end up experiencing mild headaches.

 - It tends to agitate anxiety and paranoia in individuals with these preexisting conditions.

 Expect a strain with such a name to also have a bold smell and aroma.
 The Big Bud strain smell is sweet and delightful and has traces of fruitiness within.

 This is a strain that tastes as good as it smells.
 Expect to get an earthy, woody, and skunky taste when you burn its nugs or cook and bake edibles with it.
 It has a sweet and spicy flavor that’ll keep the user coming back for more.
 The sweet and spicy aftertaste remains on your breath and mouth long after you’ve finished a smoking session.
 For an Indica-dominant strain, the smoke is smooth when you inhale and exhale it.

 Advice for Growers

-This strain of weed has a relatively easy difficulty in cultivating it both indoors and outdoors.
+The Big Bud weed strain has a relatively easy difficulty in cultivating it both indoors and outdoors.
 You can grow it using either regular or feminized seeds to get a very robust plant that has a natural resistance to diseases and pests.
 This adds to the simplicity of growing it since growers don’t have to place too much attention on protecting it from pest and disease attacks like other strains.